New Jersey: Industries

 New Jersey's economy is multifaceted, featuring high levels of both productivity and retail consumption; the Garden State's economy comprises the pharmaceutical industry, biotechnology, information technology, the financial industry, tourism, filmmaking, telecommunications, gambling, food processing, electrical equipment manufacturing, printing, and publishing.
 New Jersey's agricultural outputs are nursery stock, horses, vegetables, fruits and nuts, seafood, and dairy products.
 New Jersey ranks second among states in blueberry production, third in cranberries and spinach, and fourth in bell peppers, peaches, and head lettuce.
 The state harvests the fourth-largest number of acres planted with asparagus.
 South Jersey has become an East Coast epicenter for logistics and warehouse construction.
+In 2025, 99.7% of businesses in New Jersey were small businesses, employing 48.8% of the state's workforce.

 Scientific economy

 New Jersey has a strong scientific economy and is home to major pharmaceutical and telecommunications firms, drawing on the state's large and well-educated labor pool, including one of the highest concentrations of engineers and other scientists in the world.
 There is also a robust service economy in retail sales, education, and real estate, serving residents who work in New York City or Philadelphia.
 Thomas Edison invented the first electric light bulb at his home in Menlo Park, Edison in 1879.
 New Jersey is also a key participant in the renewable wind industry.
 New Jersey has more scientists and engineers per square mile than anywhere in the world, and is a global leader in pharmaceuticals, biotechnology, life sciences, and technology.